-An operator that is undertaking 100 or more interments annually will likely be granted a Category 1 licence.
+An operator that has conducted 100 or more interments annually (on average over the last 3 financial years) will likely be granted a Category 1 licence.

 Category 1 licence holders will be required to comply with all Conditions, except G.1 (prohibition of interment services).